Critical and strategic raw materials

 There is a great demand for metals and minerals in today´s society.
 In Europe, we consume about a quarter of the world´s raw materials but produce only three percent.
 This means a large dependency on imports.
 According to the EU, European production of raw materials needs to increase.

 The EU has listed 34 minerals and metals as critical and/or of strategic importance for European society and welfare.
 These critical raw materials (CRMs) constitute ingredients in key technologies necessary for securing the green transition, digitalisation, space industry and defence capabilities.
 They are critical because of their economic importance in relation to the risk of supply interruption (the supply risk).
+Read more about the different raw materials on our web pages.

 The latest list, which was determined in 2023, also includes a group of 16 so-called strategic raw materials (SRMs) of even greater priority.
 Two metals in this group are not classified as critical, only as strategic: copper and nickel.
 Their global production is sufficiently diversified not to have a high supply risk, but they are considered to be so fundamental, above all for electrification, as to be included in the strategic classification.